Nigeria church collapse kills 50 worshipers

 "The death toll being given by rescuers could be misleading as people presumed dead from the collapse may have just lost consciousness only to recover at the hospital," a police spokesperson for Akwa Ibom, Cordelia Nwanwe, told CNN.

-"It was really terrible.
-It was a very terrible thing to watch," said Inameti Effiong Udofia, a student living in Uyo who rushed to the scene right after the church collapsed early Saturday morning.
+"It was a very terrible thing to watch," said Inameti Effiong Udofia, a student who rushed to the scene right after the church collapsed.
 "The whole building went down, and a lot of souls were lost."

-Udofia saw and heard "survivors screaming, and people were running up and down.
-People were killed, some survivors' legs were badly cut."
+Udofia saw and heard "survivors screaming" and people running around.
+Some survivors' legs were badly cut, he said.

 "A building contractor was lifting the steel with cranes to get at dead and injured," he said.